Alchemication/c-csv-2-xlsx/README.md

 This script could be improved a lot, for example there could be another argument to provide a delimiter, but time is the enemy tonight, so I'm leaving it for future iterations.

 Please feel free to contribute by creating a GitHub Issue or a Pull Request.

+Acknowledgments:
+- P.U. - for finding an issue with the bloody csv parser (do not copy code blindy from articles!)
+- A.P. - for idea to use libxlsxwriter